kktse/kktse.github.io/_posts/2019-10-19-science-of-motorsport-review.markdown

 supported by numerous external citations.

 Each chapter is sufficiently structured to be read independently.
-They are however, ordered to intentionally to build on the topic of the acute stressors on the driver to the importance of teamwork on overall success.
+They are however, ordered to intentionally to build upon the idea of the driver-athlete to make the same case for team success and track safety.
 Human performance is not limited to just the racing driver, but to pit crews and safety teams working along side the racing driver.

 "The Science of Motorsport" is not without caveats; there is no _recipe_ for improving your driving skill and it lacks actionable tools described in many